This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Saute Eggplant

-This section shows the best way to saute eggplant with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows the best way to saute eggplant with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Season.
 Sprinkle eggplant with salt, pepper, and garlic powder.
 If you want more flavor, you can add some Italian seasoning as well.